agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Claims**: If [2] and [3], then [1] remain fairly valid.

-**Example**: A computer simulation involving two populations that have different std.deviations but are normal:
+**Example**: A computer simulation involving two populations that have different std.deviations but are normal, turns out as below:

-For n1=10 and n2=10, and sigma2/sigma1=1/4; success rate as a result of simulation is 95.2%.
+For n1=10 and n2=10, and sigma2/sigma1=1/4 ([2]); success rate as a result
+of simulation is 95.2%.

 **Definition**: [1] remains fairly valid due to the 95% success rate.